 One of the forgotten political dynasties of Roman history is the so-called Sapaioi dynasty, installed by Rome as ‘Kings of Thrace’ in an attempt to legitimize her rule in the region.
-Following the Roman conquest, which culminated in the campaigns of 29/28 BC by M. Crassus’ against the Bastarnae and the Scordisci tribes (Dio Cass.
+Following the Roman conquest, which culminated in the campaigns of 29/28 BC by M. Crassus against the Bastarnae and the Scordisci tribes (Dio Cass.
 51. 26-27), a Thracian puppet government, drawn from members of the Odrysae tribe, who had collaborated with Rome (loc cit), was installed to preside over the Romanization of Thrace.
 This Thraco-Macedonian tribe had ruled large parts of Thrace until the arrival of the Celts in the 4th/3rd c.
 BC, and after the Roman conquest of Thrace at the end of the 1st c.
-BC, members of this dynasty were chosen by Rome to rule Thrace (under Roman patronage) until direct imperial rule was finally established in 46 AD (On the Odrysae Sapaioi dynasty see also ‘Behind the Golden Mask’, ‘The Scordisci Wars’ and ‘Artacoi’ articles).
+BC, members of this dynasty were chosen by Rome to rule Thrace (under Roman patronage) until direct imperial rule was finally established in 46 AD.

 From the very beginning it was clear that these Odrysae ‘kings’ had no popular support, and were despised by the population of Thrace as traitors.
-The first ‘Thracian’ king of whom we have extensive numismatic testimony is Rhoemetalces (Ῥοιμητάλκης) I, who came to the throne in 12 BC.
+The first of these, of whom we have extensive numismatic exidence, is Rhoemetalces (Ῥοιμητάλκης) I, who came to the throne in 12 BC.
 Rhoemetalces was a loyal ally of the Roman emperor Augustus, and had initially been the guardian of King Rhescuporis I (his nephew).

 In 13 BC the local population, led by a priest-chieftain, Vologaeses of the Bessi tribe, had rebelled against this new Roman backed dynasty.
 The young Rhescuporis was executed by the rebels, and the new king Rhoemetalces I’s reign began rather shamefully when his Thracian army deserted to the rebels, forcing him to flee Thrace – ‘He (Vologaeses) conquered and killed Rhascyporis, the son of Cotys, and afterwards, thanks to his reputation for supernatural power, he stripped Rhoemetalces, the victim’s uncle, of his forces without a battle and compelled him to take flight.
 In pursuit of him he invaded the Chersonese, where he wrought great havoc’ (Tacitus 2, 64).